Nicholas-Riegel/shopping_cart_react/README.md

 4. Setting Context with more than one state
 5. useLayoutEffect
 6. Making tabs active based on click (in Nav) and page loaded (for reload with useEffect)

+App may be viewed on github pages: https://nicholas-riegel.github.io/shopping_cart_react/#/